finnporter/100-days-of-code/log.md

 ### Day 4: Jan 12, Thursday

-**Today's Progress**: I've done exercises on skillshare about looping and ranges.
+**Today's Progress**: I've done exercises on skillshare about looping.

 **Thoughts** Using crappy train Wi-Fi to keep up the streak.
 Internet has never been slower.
+I wanted to do looping and ranges and in more than one hour but the wifi simply wasn't good enough for video streaming.

 **Link(s) to work**